uhh-lt/context-eval/README.md

     sudo apt-get install python-numpy python-scipy python-pandas
     ```

-4. Assign sense IDs to sentences in *data/Dataset-TWSI-2.0.csv* and save them to the file *predictions.csv*
+4. Assign sense IDs to sentences in *data/Dataset-TWSI-2.0.csv* and save them to the file *predictions.csv*.
+If possible, also add the related words to the predictions (see format: https://github.com/tudarmstadt-lt/contextualization-eval#input-data-format-datadataset-twsi-20csv)
-5.
-5. T

 5. Run the evaluation: